 Additionally, most states do not allow business corporations to employ practitioners to provide professional services.
 This prohibition against the "corporate practice of medicine" is aimed at preventing corporations such as us from exercising control over the medical judgments or decisions of practitioners.
 While some states have broad exceptions to the corporate practice of medicine, the state licensure statutes and regulations and agency and court decisions that enumerate the specific corporate practice rules vary considerably from state to state and are enforced by both the courts and regulatory authorities, each with broad discretion.
 If regulatory authorities or other parties in any jurisdiction successfully assert that we are engaged in the unauthorized corporate practice of medicine, we could be required to restructure our contractual and other arrangements.
 Further, violation of these laws may result in sanctions imposed against us, Biote-certified practitioners and/or Biote partnered clinics through licensure proceedings.
-Similarly, our compensation arrangement with Biote-certified practitioners and/or Biote partnered clinics may implicate state fee-splitting prohibitions, which prohibit providers from sharing a portion of their professional fees collected with third parties.
-Additionally, our relationships with healthcare providers may subject us to HIPAA, as amended by the Health Information Technology for Economic and Clinical Health Act, which impose certain requirements relating to the privacy, security and transmission of PHI on certain healthcare providers, health plans and healthcare clearinghouses, and their business associates and their subcontractors that access or otherwise process individually identifiable health information for or on behalf of a covered entity as well as their covered subcontractors.
+Similarly, our compensation arrangement with Biote-certified practitioners and/or Biote partnered clinics through licensure proceedings.
+Similarly, our compensation arrangement with Biote-certified practitioners and/or Biote partnered clinics through licensure proceedings.
+Similarly, our subject us to HIPAA, as amended by the Health Information Technology for Economic and Clinical Health Act, which impose certain requirements relating to the privacy, security and transmission of PHI on certain healthcare providers, health plans and healthcare clearinghouses, and their business awell as their covered subcontractors.
 We could also be subject to analogous state healthcare data privacy laws, which may not always be preempted by HIPAA.
-We are subject to laws relating to the collection, use, retention, secur
+We are subject to laws relating to the collection, use, retention, security, and transfer of personally identifiable information about its users around the world.
+Much of the personal information that we collect is regulated by multiple laws.